ruuda/hanson/docs/assets.md

    converted into points, while the shares for the other outcomes become worthless.

-For every market, there is an exchange rate between outcome shares and points.
-It starts out at 1:1, but outcome shares can become more valuable due to subsidies.
 Outcome shares can be created from and destroyed for points, but only in equal quantities.
-For example, in a binary market with Y and N outcomes and 1:1 exchange rate, we can convert 1&nbsp;pt into 1&nbsp;Y + 1&nbsp;N, and vice versa.
-This is because when the market resolves, either Y will become worth 1&nbsp;pt and N worthless, or N will become worth 1&nbsp;pt and Y worthless, so if you have 1&nbsp;Y and 1&nbsp;N, you effectively have 1&nbsp;pt.
+For example, in a binary market with Y and N outcomes, we can convert 1&nbsp;point into 1&nbsp;Y + 1&nbsp;N, and vice versa.
+This is because when the market resolves, either Y will become worth 1&nbsp;point and N worthless, or N will become worth 1&nbsp;point and Y worthless, so if you have 1&nbsp;Y and 1&nbsp;N, you effectively have 1&nbsp;point.

 Points can only be created by the system.
 The system creates points for two
 reasons: